For Fans of The Expanse Who Love Romance

 What genre is The Starfall Accord?

+The Starfall Accord is a space opera romance, blending hard sci fi world building with enemies to lovers and found family tropes.
 Readers who enjoy both military sci fi tension and genuine romantic development will find both here.

 Is The Starfall Accord a standalone novel or part of a series?